Actions on the Battlefield

 Up to two weapons can be carried at once.
 The equipped weapon can be switched by pressing the right directional button.
 Press and hold the right directional button will put away the equipped weapon.

-Press to enter Aim Mode.
+Press the button to enter Aim Mode.
 While aiming, the Circle Frame will disappear, the Bullet Circle will appear in the center of the screen, and the screen will zoom in, allowing you to fire more precise shots.
 Crouching while aiming will cause the Bullet Circle to shrink further.
 Keep in mind, however, that running and dashing cannot be performed while aiming.

 The Bullet Line